Kevinpgalligan/KevingalWebsite/pages/blog/cl-livecoding.md

   <source src="{{ url_for('static', filename='video/cl-livecoding/boids-5-second-rule.mp4') }}" type="video/mp4">
 </video>

 Yes!
-This is starting to look vaguely Boids-like.
+This is starting to look vaguely like Boids.
 Let's add the final rule, `rule-3`: boids should match their velocity to all the other boids.
 Implementation note: we probably shouldn't update the velocities until all the new velocities have been calculated, but this doesn't seem to matter too much.

     :::lisp hl_lines="2 3 4 5 6 7 8 9 10 11"
     (defun rule3 (boid boids)